New Mexico League Positions

 - not intentionally favor any political party.

-The League supports having an independent commission or other independent group develop redistricting plans meeting these criteria to be considered by the Legislature.
+The League supports having an independent commission or other independent group develop redistricting plans meeting these criteria.

 The public must have access to all information used in the redistricting process on a timely basis, and have the opportunity to comment and be heard on the proposed redistricting processes, criteria, and results.